doyoungpark-TI/Tech-mining-with-multi-LLM-Applications-Prompts/README.md

-# Prompts for "Identifying Technological Problems and Exploring Potential Solutions  to Support R&amp;D : Tech-mining with multi-LLM Applications"
+# Prompts & Resources for "Identifying Technological Problems and Exploring Potential Solutions  to Support R&amp;D : Tech-mining with multi-LLM Applications"

-This repository contains the prompts used in the paper "Identifying Technological Problems and Exploring Potential Solutions  to Support R&amp;D : Tech-mining with multi-LLM Applications"
+This repository contains the prompts and resources used in the paper "Identifying Technological Problems and Exploring Potential Solutions  to Support R&amp;D : Tech-mining with multi-LLM Applications"
-We aim to ensure reproducibility and facilitate further research by providing the exact prompts used in our experiments.
+We aim to ensure reproducibility and facilitate further research by providing the exact prompts and resources used in our experiments.

 ## Task Description
 We conducted experiments on four specific tasks related to technical problem analysis: